cython/cython/src/tutorial/strings.rst

 For more information on this topic, it is worth reading the `Wikipedia article about the UTF-16 encoding`_.

-.. _`Wikipedia article on the UTF-16 encoding`: http://en.wikipedia.org/wiki/UTF-16/UCS-2
+.. _`Wikipedia article about the UTF-16 encoding`: http://en.wikipedia.org/wiki/UTF-16/UCS-2

 The same properties apply to Cython code that gets compiled for a narrow CPython runtime environment.
 In most cases, e.g. when